PoissonJ/notes/os/projects/project2/README.md

 Below is a brief explanation of the operations.
-All of the semaphore data and semaphore array manipulation operations is held in semaphore_data.c and the system calls that control these operations is held in semaphore_operations.c I tried to treat is almost like a model, view and controller pattern (MVC with the view being the user calls).
+All of the semaphore data and semaphore array manipulation operations is held in semaphore_data.c and the syscalls that control these operations is held in semaphore_operations.c I tried to treat is almost like a model, view and controller pattern (MVC with the view being the user calls).

 Note: Because Dr. Newman told me that the semaphore number should be dynamic, I originally implemented the semaphores as a linked list allowing for dynamic construction and unlimited semaphores.
-However, after speaking with David in discussion on 4/4, I changed the semaphore to be a fixed-sized array but left the process queues ar linked list so all my work creating a linked list class didn't go to waste.
+However, after speaking with David in discussion on April 4th, I changed the semaphore to be a fixed-sized array but left the process queues as a linked list so all my work creating a linked list class didn't go to waste.

+For a shorter version of what is below, I have created man pages that show up when running either `man create_semaphore`, `man delete_semaphore`, `man up`, or `man down`.

 #### Create Semaphore